 Throughout the home, work with a neutral colour palette, but add in pops of colour with art and splashes of green.
 Now could also be the time to invest in that artist you've always loved, or try your hand at creating your own pieces.
 Try googling 'continuous line drawing' for a way to unwind with a creative fix and landing yourself a new piece of art.
 And bringing plants in the home is the easiest way to connect with nature; like Peace Lillies and Snake Plants which proven benefits to cleaning the air in your apartment.

 To make your home truly a place you’ll feel nurtured in all day, reduce and limit the time spent on phones and watching the news; set up a space to work on puzzles while listening to music, or fill your bookcase with new books to read.
 See if you can find a record player and start collecting vintage albums (bonus if the covers can double as art, leaning up against a wall!).

 Once the working day is done, a good set of candles is the easiest way to connect the mind to the body and helps create a tranquil, cosy space — especially if you have a tub to sink into.
-Candle Kiosk has stunning candles that offer a sculptural element, just like art but with added ambience.
+Candle Kiosk offer stunning designer candles online that offer a sculptural element, just like art but with added ambience.

 [ all images by Bowerbird Interiors for Candle Kiosk ]